logo

 Difference Between NPS Vs PPF

-The National Pension System (NPS) scheme is launched by the Government of India and is regulated by Pension Fund Regulatory and Development Authority (PFRDA).
+The National Pension System (NPS) scheme was launched by the Government of India and is regulated by Pension Fund Regulatory and Development Authority (PFRDA).
 It is specifically designed to facilitate the financial requirements of people after retirement.
-It was launched in January 2004 initially for the government employees and later on, in the year 2009, the scheme was made open for a wider section of the population.
-The scheme lets the subscribers make monthly investments into a pension account while working.
-After retiring, the people subscribed to the scheme are able to withdraw a portion from the corpus as lump sum withdrawal and use the rest of the corpus for buying an annuity to receive a regular income from the annuity scheme purchased.
+It was launched in January 2004 initially for government employees and later on, in the year 2009, the scheme was made open to a wider section of the population.

-Any Indian citizen over the age of 18 years is eligible for this scheme and the person has to conform with KYC (Know Your Customer) standards.
+Any Indian citizen over the age of 18 years is eligible for this scheme and the person has to conform to KYC (Know Your Customer) standards.
 NRIs are also eligible to subscribe to this scheme.
 A person cannot open more than one account under this scheme.
-National Pension System (NPS) Scheme which is regulated or administered by the Pension Fund Regulatory and Development Authority (PFRDA) also allows investors who have subscribed to the scheme an early exit option from the scheme before retiring or choose superannuation.
+National Pension System (NPS) Scheme which is regulated or administered by the Pension Fund Regulatory and Development Authority (PFRDA) also allows investors who have subscribed to the scheme an early exit option from the scheme before retiring or choosing superannuation.

+1.)
 Flexibility

-The scheme gives the flexibility of choosing by offering two choices for investing, i.e., auto choice and active choice.
-Auto choice is a default option for the account holder(s).
-Under this option, fund investments are managed by an appointed manager as per the account holder’s age profile.
 On the other hand, the individual has an option to decide among the available asset classes in which to invest.
 They can allocate varying percentages of contributed funds in different asset classes like equity, corporate bonds, government bonds & AIFs.
 The maximum allocation to equities has been capped at 75% up to the age of 50 years.
 After that the equity portion begins to reduce systematically.

 The investors also have an option to switch their fund managers if they are not satisfied with the performance.